NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

 #### 3.2 Component Test Automation

-Component tests refer to tests for your immediate code base, code file, or something that does not require system level interaction.
+Component tests refer to tests for your immediate code base, code file, or something that does not require system-level interaction.
 Please consult our [Testing Frameworks guide](testing-frameworks) for a choice of testing tools we recommend.
 Once selected, we recommend automating the execution of your tests in both of the following ways:

 1. Execute tests locally on your developers' machines upon local Git commits
 2. Execute tests upon Git pushes to given Git branches on your version control system (VCS) - hosted on GitHub.com or alternate